In South Carolina, Affordable Care Act (Obamacare) open enrollment is over, but you may still qualify for 2023 coverage.

-On this website, you'll find clear and accurate information about getting health insurance under the Affordable Care Act (ACA), including:
+This website provides information about getting health insurance under the Affordable Care Act (ACA), including:

-- whether or not you must get health insurance
+- whether you must get health insurance

 - what the available plans cover